 - Always keep on top of your dental health.
-Brush, use mouthwash, floss twice a day!
+Brush, use mouthwash and floss twice a day!
 Consider investing in an electrical toothbrush for optimum cleaning.

 - With that being said, don't just wait until you have a dental problem to make an appointment.
 It's beneficial to visit the dentist even when there isn't a problem!

 - Reduce fizzy drinks, sugary snacks, and make sure to get enough calcium in your diet.

-Acne along the ears is under the skin, lumpy, and can be painful.
-Your ears are linked to your kidneys, which means that break-outs here reflect kidney and elimination health.
+Acne along and under the ears that can be painful.
+Your ears are linked to your kidneys, which means that break-outs here reflect your kidney and elimination health.

-- If you are not drinking enough water intake or have too much salt and caffeine in your diet, this could explain acne in this area.
+- If you are not drinking enough water or have too much salt and caffeine in your diet, this could explain acne in this area.

-- Remember, your body generally needs around eight large glasses of water a day.
-Throw in a few extras for good measure, especially during the warmer seasons.
+- Remember, your body generally needs around eight large glasses/64oz of water a day.

-- Cut back on food with high salt content.
+- Cut back on food with a high salt content.

 - Try caffeine-free tea and coffee.

 - Cranberry juice and legumes are great for promoting healthy kidneys.

 Like many women, I break out along the side of my chin when my period is due.
-This area is related to hormones, so any hormonal change can cause acne.
+This area is related to hormones.

 - If you are not getting enough sleep or find yourself stressed out, you are likely to break out here too.
 The average person needs roughly 6.5 to 8 hours of sleep a night.
 Are you getting yours?

-Your lower chin is linked to your small intestine, so a poor diet or food allergies could cause you to break out in this area.
+Your lower chin is also linked to your small intestine, so a poor diet or food allergies could cause you to break out in this area.

-- Look at your diet: Are there any specific food groups, such as dairy, that cause uncomfortable digestion or breakout in this area?
-It could be worth keeping a food diary to see which foods trigger the outbreaks.
+- Look at your diet: Are there any specific food groups, such as dairy or wheat, that cause uncomfortable digestion or breakouts in this area?
+Try keeping a food diary to see which foods trigger the breakouts.